 South Africa is a signatory to the Codex Alimentarius International Food Standards and the Shellfish Monitoring Program and the requirements of the NRCS are thus at least as stringent as that of Codex.

 Our farms and our product are tested for and certified safe with regards to the following:

 Pesticides and various organic pollutants

 Radiation (standard food testing) – radionuclides

 We believe that healthy and happy animals ultimately taste better, so that is why we are proud to belong to the South African Abalone Health Programme, which is one of the best of its kind in the world.
 Headed up by Dr Anna Mouton and managed by Amanzi Biosecurity, it means that all parts of the farming process are regularly monitored by a team of expert veterinarians who assess their health status and guide us to ensure our animals are in top condition.
 Electricity is a critical component of our business, therefore Aqunion is investigating a number of alternative energy projects in an effort to minimise our impact on the environment.

-Aqunion will be installing a hydro-electric plant during 2016, which will generate electricity from the effluent water at the Gansbaai site, as it flows back to the sea.
+Aqunion installed a hydro-electric plant during 2016, which has been generating electricity from the effluent water at the Gansbaai site, as it flows back to the sea.

-A pilot project for the on-site generation of solar energy is planned for 2016.
+A pilot project for the on-site generation of solar energy was planned for 2016.